jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api/readme.md

 ### Mission

-Provide a simple client-side content management system for files in a gh-pages branch of a GitHub repository
+* Provide a simple client-side content management system for files in a gh-pages branch of a GitHub repository
+* Written for non programmers, non-designers - who want to code
+* Write once.
+Read many
+* It's easier to recover from no abstraction than the wrong abstraction

 ### Vision

-* TBD
+* Your coding is your marketing

 ## Features